awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Proxy

-A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.
+A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the LangChainprotocol.

 ## protected branch